1000% seems reasonable.

 When private interests need a political favor, they know whom to call.
 When politicians need money, they also know whom to call.
 The people involved try to keep most of it concealed behind closed doors.

 This is the system that prevailed in Russia after the fall of Communism.
-But increasingly it is America’s system as well.

 We have incredibly restrictive copyright laws in this country.
 Big media companies have made the media marketplace worse for the public with these laws and may have even worked against their own interests by lobbying for overly restrictive copyrights according to a new study.